loayalsaid1/alx-low_level_programming/0x0C-more_malloc_free/README.md

 0-malloc_checked.c: Alocate memroy and return exit value of 98 if you don't allocate 0-malloc_checked.c: Alocate memroy and return exit value of 98 if you don't allocate

+1-string_nconcat.c: concatinate the first n bytes from a string into the other one 1-string_nconcat.c: concatinate the first n bytes from a string into the other one